fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 ## My HUD

-On the issue of purchasing my HUD, you need to write to my mail. fyflostream@gaprt.ru.
+On the issue of purchasing my HUD, you need to write to my mail. fyflostream@yandex.ru.
 Only for Russian Federation.